Husband of Labour MP among three men arrested in London and Wales on suspicion of spying for China

 The arrests are part of an ongoing investigation

-A partner of a Labour MP is among three men who have been arrested in London and Wales on suspicion of spying for China, it has been alleged.
+The husband of a Scottish Labour MP is among the three men arrested in London and Wales of suspicion of spying for China.

-Three men were arrested on Wednesday on suspicion of assisting a foreign intelligence service, the Metropolitan Police has confirmed.
+Three men were arrested on Wednesday on suspicion of assisting a foreign intelligence service, the Metropolitan Police confirmed earlier today.

 Commander Helen Flanagan, Head of Counter Terrorism Policing London, said: “Today’s arrests are part of a proactive investigation and while these are serious matters, we do not believe there to be any imminent or direct threat to the public relating to this.